SamiraSamrose/synergyscope/README.md

-# synergyscope - Multi-Agent AI for Esports Performance Development Platform
+# SynergyScope - Multi-Agent AI for Esports Performance Development Platform

 SynergyScope is an advanced AI-powered analytics platform that maps social synergy, tracks meta adaptation, and predicts optimal team compositions in League of Legends using multi-agent architecture on AWS.